What health services does PPWNM provide?

 What about Emergency Contraception?

 If unprotected sex occurs a condom breaks, a sexual assault occurs, you've missed birth control pills or taken them too late there is emergency contraception (EC).
-EC pills must be taken as soon as possible to be most effective, but can be used within five days of unprotected sex.
-PPWNM sells EC, and it is usually cheaper than at the pharmacy.
-You may obtain EC without a prescription at PPWNM if you are age 17 or over.
-If you are under age 17, you will need a prescription, which you can obtain at PPWNM.
-EC is also sold at some pharmacies, and there are some brands of EC that you can purchase without a prescription no matter your age.
+EC must be taken as soon as possible to be most effective, but can be used within five days of unprotected sex.
+EC pills are available over the counter at PPWNM, or some drug stores, for those who are 17 years of age and older.
+For females under age 17, a prescription is needed, which can be obtained and filled at PPWNM.

 Click here to find emergency contraception near you.